JTarball/hyroxwebsite/site/content/post/strength-exercise-guide.md

 ## Posterior Chain

+* Deadlift
+* Rack Pull
+* Good Mornings
+* Pullups

 ### Rack Pulls

 The top exercise for the posterior chain is the deadlift however given the risks associated with the exercise I prefer rack pulls.

 Unless you are someone that trains competitively in deadlifts or has a lot of experience (and thus good technque) the risk to reward ratio is far too high.
 Noone wants a lower back injury, its far safer to do a romanian deadlift or a rackpull.

 Rack Pull is essentially a deadlift variation where you perform the top part of the movement.